-Ingeborg Eliasson traces the genesis of the Coalition for Epidemic Prepared Innovations (CEPI).
+Ingeborg Eliasson traces the genesis of the Coalition for Epidemic Preparedness Innovations (CEPI).
 The organisation, which came into existence at Davos in 2017, aims to make the distribution of vaccines more equitable.
 However, even before the Covid-19 pandemic shook the world in 2020, CEPI witnessed the divergent interests of Big Pharma and vaccine idealists.

 Covid Vaccine: All in this Together?